About Reid Memorial Hospital Asbestos Exposure Guide for Workers and Tradesmen

 Who May Have Been Exposed at Reid Memorial Hospital Asbestos Exposure Guide for Workers and Tradesmen

 Boilermakers who maintained, inspected, and repaired the central plant boilers are alleged to have worked in direct and sustained proximity to heavily insulated boiler shells.
 Routine tasks included removing and replacing insulation to access boiler internals, cutting calcium silicate block insulation around boiler seams and connections, replacing gaskets and packing materials, and cleaning settled asbestos fiber dust from boiler room floors and equipment surfaces.
-Boilermakers who also worked Missouri or Illinois jobs may be members of Boilermakers Local 27 based in St. Louis.
+Boilermakers who also worked neighboring states jobs may be members of Boilermakers Local 374 based in Indianapolis.

 Steamfitters who installed and maintained the steam distribution system are alleged to have disturbed asbestos-containing materials on virtually every job, including cutting and fitting pipe insulation block insulation on new or replacement steam lines, removing and replacing asbestos cloth wrapping at pipe joints and valves, unsealing and resealing asbestos-containing gaskets during valve maintenance, handling asbestos-reinforced flex connectors and ductwork, and working in confined pipe chases and crawl spaces where asbestos dust had accumulated over decades.
 Steamfitters had no meaningful respiratory protection standards until the 1970s, and even then field compliance was frequently minimal.